fastoch/TWN_DevOps_Bootcamp/README.md

 After you've updated your package index, your CLI will tell you how many packages can be upgraded.
 These are the packages for which were found newer versions in their respective repositories.

-On Fedora, the list of enabled repositories is effectively stored as a set of .repo files under `/etc/yum.repos.d/`
+On Fedora, the list of enabled repositories is stored as a set of .repo files under `/etc/yum.repos.d/`
-On Debian, it is stored under `/etc/apt/sources.list`
+On Debian and Debian-based systems, it is stored under `/etc/apt/sources.list`

 Some packages are not available in the official repositories, in which case we need to add unofficial repos.
 Sometimes, they are available in official repos but not the latest version, because the software package approval process can take time.